 In general, the substance requirements have been designed to respect the outsourcing model (“outsourcing” for these purposes includes delegation), although where an In-Scope Company outsources a CIGA it must adequately supervise the outsourced activity.

 The principal aim of the substance requirements is to ensure that the level of profits that are attributed to the In-Scope Company in relation to its CIGAs are commensurate with its economic activity and economic presence.
-Accordingly, an In-Scope Company that outsources CIGAs or other activities should ensure that the related fees are appropriately priced such that the resulting net profit attributable to Guernsey is commensurate to the CIGAs undertaken in Guernsey.
+Accordingly, an In-Scope Company that outsources activities, including CIGAs, should ensure that the related fees are appropriately priced such that the resulting net profit attributable to Guernsey is commensurate to the CIGAs undertaken in Guernsey.

 Adequate physical presence, level of appropriately qualified employees and proportionate expenditure in Guernsey